eesilas/UWC/README.md

 Router 192.168.68.1 (default by distribute 50 to 250)
 Laptop (red computer) 192.168.68.50
 User\cloud led\python client.py
+Press A by handler to start, and A again to stop
 Use Android phone to Deco icon, it could fix IP and confirm IP to particular value

 Use PowerShell > ssh 192.168.68.57